rei/rei-cedar-tokens/README.md

 Found in `tokens/_options/`

 Options are skipped and do not get exported for consumers.
 However they can be [referenced](#referencing-options-or-other-values) in creating tokens that will be exported.
-These are our "options".

 **NOTE:** "options" needs to be the root key in the file.